-Net position increased \$2.7 million, or 4.0 percent from the prior year; in 2018, net position increased \$2.5 million, or 3.9 percent from 2017.
-Operating revenue that exceeded operating expenses by \$1.7 million and \$2.5 million for 2019 and 2018, respectively, accounts for the majority of the increase in net position, and most of these funds were expended for the construction of capital improvements or set aside for that purpose.
-The receipt of \$898,084 in donated assets from private developer additions to the District's water distribution system accounted for about 33.7 percent of the increase in net position.
+Net position increased \$5.2 million, or 7.5 percent from the prior year; in 2019, net position increased \$2.7 million, or 4.0 percent from 2018.
+Operating revenue that exceeded operating expenses by \$4.9 million and \$1.7 million for 2020 and 2019, respectively, accounts for the majority of the increase in net position, and most of these funds were expended for the construction of capital improvements or set aside for that purpose.
+The receipt of \$290,182 in donated assets from private developer additions to the District's water distribution system accounted for about 5.6 percent of the increase in net position.

-Management's Discussion and Analysis For the Fiscal Year Ended December 31, 2019 and 2018
+Management's Discussion and Analysis For the Fiscal Year Ended December 31, 2020 and 2019

-Total operating revenues increased in 2019 by \$965,432 or 6.7 percent from 2018, and in 2018 by \$331,995 or 2.4 percent from 2017.
-An increase in water rates accounts for most of this increase.
-Water consumption by the District customers increased in 2019 compared with consumption in 2018 by 0.2%; this is as a result of a dryer winter than in the previous year.
-Consumption decreased in 2018 by 0.3% over 2017 due to due to increased rainfall in the winter months.
+Total operating revenues increased in 2020 by \$3.9 million or 25.2 percent from 2019, and in 2019 by \$965,432 or 6.7 percent from 2018.
+An increase in water rates, increased consumption, and a one-time payment of connection fees from a large development project within District boundaries account for most of this increase.
+Water consumption by the District customers increased in 2020 compared with consumption in 2019 by 9.1%; this is as a result of residential customers being home more often during 2020 due to the COVID pandemic.
+Consumption increased in 2019 by 0.2% over 2018 as a result of a dryer winter than in the previous year.